Pleasant Prairie police arrest three teens wanted in alleged carjacking following multiple pursuits

 People are also reading…

-Stationing themselves at 93rd Street and Sheridan Road, village police then deployed “stop sticks”, successfully deflating the suspect vehicle’s tires, he said.
+Stationing themselves at 93rd Street and Sheridan Road, village police deployed “stop sticks,” successfully deflating the suspect vehicle’s tires, he said.

 Brown said the vehicle entering the construction zone on Sheridan Road struck a pair of traffic barriers and a pile of gravel before coming to a stop.

-At that point, officers immediately arrested one of the teens who was attempting to flee, while the other two were pursued on foot and were eventually apprehended, Brown said.
-Two of the officers had minor injuries, following the foot pursuit.
+At that point, officers arrested one of the teens who was attempting to flee.
+Two others were pursued on foot and eventually apprehended, Brown said.
+Two of the officers had minor injuries, following the foot chase.

-The 17-year-old boy and one of the 16-year-old boys were from Waukegan, Ill.
+The 17-year-old and one of the 16-year-olds were from Waukegan, Ill.
 The other 16-year-old boy was from Carpentersville, Ill., according to Brown.

 One teen is expected to face a charge of operating a motor vehicle without owner’s consent and reckless endangering safety.
 The other two are expected to face charges of knowingly being in the reported stolen vehicle.